Bank of England edges closer to rate cut, possibly in June, as it predicts below-target inflation

 In forecasts accompanying its decision, the Bank of England said it expects inflation to fall below the target between April and June, but rise again to 2.6% in the second half of this year as the impact of recent drops in energy prices fades.

 That was certainly the view in financial markets, where the British pound fell against other currencies.
-It was down 0.4% against the dollar, for example, at $1.2450 as traders price in the prospect of lower returns on holding pounds.
+It was down 0.4% against the dollar, for example, at $1.2450 in the immediate aftermath of the decision as traders priced in the prospect of lower returns on holding pounds.

 The Bank of England, like the U.S. Fed and other central banks around the world, raised interest rates aggressively in late 2021 from near zero to counter price rises first stoked by supply chain issues during the coronavirus pandemic and then by Russia’s invasion of Ukraine.